 If there is a wood-burning fireplace in your home that isn’t used very often, then you may feel there is no reason to have it swept.
 As it turns out, having your chimney serviced once or twice a year improves the quality of air in your home and gets rid of creosote and other harmful debris.
 Your chimney sweep can provide you feedback on how your fireplace has been functioning and will suggest operating tips to improve its performance.
 A chimney free of debris lets you enjoy your fireplace without worry.
 The chimney-sweeping season is upon us.

 Making an appointment with SootMaster before the cooler months is best practice; after all, we want to have a roaring fire for when it is cold outside!
 Now that you have it in your head to do this, here is what to expect when having your chimney swept.

 What is Chimney Sweeping?

-Chimney sweeps are certified technicians who have an array of equipment used to clean the inside of your chimney and flue of a wood burning fireplace or wood stove.
+Chimney sweeps are expert technicians who have an array of equipment used to clean the inside of your chimney and flue of a wood-burning fireplace or wood stove.
 Over time, a chimney can get clogged with debris and gunk and even creosote*; you don’t want this to accumulate.